-Data show that 100% of the respondents in Kabugao and Calanasan, 85% in Conner, and 75% in Pudtol provide say -am to the whole community in case the rules of the lapat are violated.
-“Awat” is likewise imposed to violators as shown in the data above provided the bereaved family opted to accept the offer.
+Data show that 100% of the respondents in Kabugao and Calanasan, 85% in Conner, and 75% in Pudtol provide say-am to the whole community in case the rules of the lapat are violated.
+“Awat” is likewise imposed to violators as shown in the data above, provided the bereaved family opted to accept the offer.

 Furthermore, as reflected in the same Table, in Conner and in Kabugao, the leader of the family generally gives the sanction as indicated by 70% and 63.33% respectively.
-While 75% of the respondents from Pudtol and Calanasan claim that the authorize person to give the sanctions is the council of elders.
-Further, It is remarkably noted that 20% of the respondents in Conner and 10% in Kabugao claim that the elder in the community can also give the sanctions to violators, however; in extreme cases only according to some of the old folks who were interviewed in both municipalities.
+While 75% of the respondents from Pudtol and Calanasan claim that the authorized person to give the sanctions is the council of elders.
+Further, it is remarkably noted that 20% of the respondents in Conner and 10% in Kabugao claim that the elder in the community can also give the sanctions to violators; however, in extreme cases only, according to some of the old folks who were interviewed in both municipalities.
 It is further noted that the barangay captain can likewise give sanctions in some cases.

-Once, a common decision is made relative to the penalty imposed, and was accepted by the offender, the peace agreement or the palna is executed between the bereaved family and the violator.
-In most cases, the heaviest penalty imposed to the violator is to provide a say-am or a grand feast. for all the community people where they have to butcher a cow, a number of pigs and a dog.
+Once a common decision is made relative to the penalty imposed, and is accepted by the offender, the peace agreement or the palna is executed between the bereaved family and the violator.
+In most cases, the heaviest penalty imposed on the violator is to provide a say-am or a grand feast. for all the community people who they have to butcher a cow, a number of pigs, and a dog.
 However, in an interview conducted it was found out that there are also cases where other penalties or punishments are decided otherwise like mahawat or to pay a large amount of money, to give a hectare of land; a carabao or cow; a husi ( expensive jars); sinali or sahaban ( expensive beads made of precious stones).
 This is only done if the bereaved family does not accept the say-am since the one year period for their mourning is not yet over.
 However; the beheading of a dog in the lapat area is required to be done in order to appease the anitos and the spirits of their dead whom they believe are the guardians of their lapat.
 Otherwise, they believe that the anitos and the spirits that dwell in the lapat as guardians will cause them sickness or any form of a curse that will cause death.

 The lifting of the lapat is called mangukas which is the highlight during the kalyas ( celebration of a death anniversary of a loved one) which is a form of a say-am that lasts for 3 to 7 days for the rich, and a day only for the less privileged.
 During the mangukas, the panglakayan, the eldest in the family or the mengal, war hero in the family follows a ritual to open the lapat area.
 First, the panglakayan relates as he shouts heroic deeds he has done to protect the family which is called magpakkaw while his hand is positioned up high with a sharp ( pinagsay) bolo or aliwa ready to behead the dog.
 This is done simultaneously with dancing the taddo and salip with the loudest play of the gongs and the ludags accompanied by the ayaya, a monosyllabic musical sound of the durarakit or the old women in the barangay who can be used as mediators of the anitos or the spirits.
 Others in the say-am sing and chant ( magdewdewas) the beautiful recounts they have with the bereaved family as they drink basi ( native wine made of sugarcane).